 1099s – At the end of the year you will get a financial report that includes your P&L statement and your 1099.

 Do I have to pay anything up front to use your services?
 We charge between $100 for each door on a commercial property to set up your account.

-Bounty Hunters – You will get a tenant faster if you are willing to provide a commission to another agent outside of Limestone Investments.
+Commissions to other commercial leasing agents can vary.
 This ranges from $200 – $12,000 depending on the type of commercial lease.
-Ask your agent if you want to offer this and how much you are willing to offer.
 5% of the gross lease over the lease term is generally the accepted amount.